 Work with a Plan

-A plan is important for two reasons;
+A plan is essential for two reasons;

 - Keeps you on track and accountable to your goals